-But lately I find I’ve been to too many jobs where the customer onsite has told me the Dial Before You Dig plans have said the area is all clear, but they wanted to get me out just to double check.
-And of course I then look around and find underground utilities that should have been on the Dial Before You Dig plans, yet are not.
+But lately, I find I’ve been to too many jobs where the customer onsite has told me the Dial Before You Dig plans have said the area is all clear, but they wanted to get me out just to double check.
+And of course, I then look around and find underground utilities that should have been on the Dial Before You Dig plans, yet are not.
 And this is not just me—my other guys who go out in the field are finding the same thing as well.

 Now, this is nothing new: the plans are still the same as we were getting 5, 10, even 15 years ago.
-Of course back then we were getting them in the mail or by fax, but what is worrying me at the moment is the mindset that is out there surrounding the Dial Before You Dig system and the faith that is put into it.
+Of course, back then we were getting them in the mail or by fax, but what is worrying me at the moment is the mindset that is out there surrounding the Dial Before You Dig system and the faith that is put into it.

 They are not actually Dial Before You Dig plan

-Just to be clear, when I say “Dial before You Dig plans” I’m actually talking about the plans you get back from the utility companies.
+Just to be clear, when I say “Dial Before You Dig plans” I’m actually talking about the plans you get back from the utility companies.
 DBYD is merely the go-between or conduit between you and the utility companies.

-If you’re reading this post, then I’m pretty sure you are fully aware that it isn’t actually Dial Before You Dig that send you the plans.
+If you’re reading this post, then I’m pretty sure you are fully aware that it isn’t actually Dial Before You Dig that sends you the plans.
 I won’t go through it here but if you were unaware of that, then I suggest you read this post I did about the myths around Dial Before You Dig.